docjyJ/aio-stalwart/README.md

 > [!CAUTION]
 > Before each update, don't forget to make a backup.

+### Issue with Upgrade from 0.10.x to 0.10.x

+Some changes break WebAdmin access.
+If you have an issue, you try to update the WebAdmin with the following command: `docker exec -it nextcloud-aio-stalwart bash /WebAdmin.sh`

+If you change the fallback admin password use this command: `docker exec -it nextcloud-aio-stalwart curl -k -u 'USER:PASSWORD' http://127.0.0.1:10003/api/update/webadmin`

 ### Upgrading from 0.9.x to 0.10.x

 To upgrade from 0.9.x to 0.10.x, run the following command:

 1. Stop the stalwart-mail container: `docker stop nextcloud-aio-stalwart`
 2. Check the data version is in `0.9`: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/cat stalwartlabs/mail-server:v0.9.4 /opt/stalwart-mail/aio.lock`
-3. *Now you can do a backup in AIO interface or manually in version 0.9.4 (see [Create Backup in 0.x.x](#create-backup-in-0xx)) if you haven't done it yet.*
+3. *Now you can do a backup in All-In-One interface or manually in version 0.9.4 (see [Create Backup in 0.x.x](#create-backup-in-0xx)) if you haven't done it yet.*
 4. Finally, enable the new data version by running the following command: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/sed stalwartlabs/mail-server:v0.10.0 -i 's/^0.9$/0.10/g' /opt/stalwart-mail/aio.lock`

-Then, go inside your AIO panel and restart your container.
+Then, go inside your All-In-One panel and restart your container.

 ### Upgrading from 0.8.x to 0.9.x

 This migration does not require any action, but the organization of the database and autoconfiguration script has changed.

-1. Be vigilant about possible data loss, see [Stalwart 0.9.0](https://github.com/stalwartlabs/mail-server/releases/tag/v0.9.0)
+1. Be vigilant about possible the data loss, see [Stalwart 0.9.0](https://github.com/stalwartlabs/mail-server/releases/tag/v0.9.0)
-2. Be careful if you have made any settings, the autoconfiguration script might overwrite them, see [Options](#options).
+2. Be careful if you have made any settings, the autoconfiguration script might overwrite them, see [Managed Settings](#managed-settings).

 To upgrade from 0.8.x to 0.9.x, run the following steps:

 1. Stop the stalwart-mail container: `docker stop nextcloud-aio-stalwart`
 2. Check the data version is in `0.8.0`: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/cat stalwartlabs/mail-server:v0.8.0 /opt/stalwart-mail/aio.lock`
 3. **Backup your configuration file** by copying out of this command: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/cat stalwartlabs/mail-server /opt/stalwart-mail/etc/config.toml`
-4. *Now you can do a backup in AIO interface or manually in version 0.8.5 (see [Create Backup in 0.x.x](#create-backup-in-0xx)) if you haven't done it yet.*
+4. *Now you can do a backup in All-In-One interface or manually in version 0.8.5 (see [Create Backup in 0.x.x](#create-backup-in-0xx)) if you haven't done it yet.*
 5. Finally, enable the new data version by running the following command: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/sed stalwartlabs/mail-server:v0.9.0 -i 's/^0.8.0$/0.9/g' /opt/stalwart-mail/aio.lock`

-Then, go inside your AIO panel and restart your container.
+Then, go inside your All-In-One panel and restart your container.

 You can verify your config file with the following command after starting the container:
 ```bash